Compiling OpenEB on Linux

-This section describes how to compile OpenEB on Linux.
+This section describes how to install OpenEB on Linux Ubuntu 22.04 and 24.04 64-bit with packages.

 Compilation and execution were tested on platforms that meet the following requirements: